rownd/ios/README.md

 ## API reference

-In addition to the state observable APIs, Rownd provides imperative APIs that you can call to get and retrieve user profile information, retrieve a current access token, or encrypt user data with the user's local key.
+In addition to the state observable APIs, Rownd provides imperative APIs that you can call to request sign in, get and retrieve user profile information, retrieve a current access token, or encrypt user data with the user's local key.

 ### Rownd.requestSignIn() -> Void
 Opens the Rownd Sign in Modal for authentication.